New York Yacht Club Building: Lower stories

 Immediately inside the main entrance, a short staircase ascends to a double-height entrance hall.
 This space contains Caen stone walls and a marble staircase in the center, leading to the model room on the second floor.
 Originally, the clerk's office was to the right (east) of the hall, while the visitors' room, coatroom, letterboxes, and telephones were to the left.
 The visitors' room was decorated with photographs of large yachts.
 All non-members were originally directed to the visitors' room, where they waited for a member to accompany them upstairs; this space was later converted into a reception desk.
 The coatroom was at the bottom of the grand staircase.
 On the opposite side of the entrance hall was a stair leading to the club's cafe.

-On the left side of the vestibule, next to the coatroom and behind the visitors' room, a narrow staircase on descended a half-story to a grill room and billiards room.
+On the left side of the entrance hall, next to the coatroom and behind the visitors' room, a narrow staircase descended a half-story to a grill room and billiards room.
 The grill room measured either 30 by 68 ft or 35 by 75 ft and was used as a dining room.
 The entire room was intended to resemble a ship.
-The oak decorations, including a low beamed ceiling and curved walls, which were meant to evoke a ship's tweendecks.
+The oak decorations, including a low beamed ceiling and curved walls, were meant to evoke a ship's tweendecks.
 Unstained-oak benches, medieval-styled iron lamps on the ceiling, and clusters of electric lamps on the walls all further contributed to the ship-like ambiance of the grill room.
 There was a large fireplace on one wall, which was surrounded by a mantel with an oval panel.
 The grill room's "stern" faced south toward 44th Street and contained a relic of the Gimcrack, the ship on which the NYYC had been founded in 1845.

 At the rear of the grill room were glass doors, which led to a billiards room with four billiards tables and another large fireplace.
 The billiards room was wainscoted in dark oak, and the walls above the wainscoting were covered with green burlap panels.
 When the billiards room was converted to a bar, the glass doors were replaced with a wall.
 Above the billiards room was a cafe.
 A curved double stair connected the cafe and billiards room.
-The cafe originally contained green leather furniture but was converted into a trophy room after World War II.
+The cafe originally contained green leather furniture but was converted into a sailing-trophy room after World War II.
 The trophy room is circular in plan, measuring 25 ft across, with a double-height domed ceiling.
 A bronze-and-gold chandelier hangs from the center of the dome.
 The walls of this room are made of Caen stone and originally contained mirrored glass panels, held into place by mullions.
 Another staircase leads up to the second-story landing of the clubhouse's main staircase.

 The mechanical equipment and the culinary staff were placed in the basement.
-From the main entrance vestibule, a passageway led to the kitchen, pantries, engine and boiler rooms, and cellars.
+From the entrance hall, a passageway led to the kitchen, pantries, engine and boiler rooms, and cellars.
 The pantries originally had iceboxes lined with oak, although the iceboxes have been since changed into refrigerators.